MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 ## Task 1: Import the test library into your C/AL solution

-If your solution uses Microsoft (1st-party) extensions, you will have to convert the test library from C/AL to AL, in addition to the base application.
-The reason for this is that the Microsoft extensions rely on the test symbols.
+If your solution uses Microsoft (1st-party) extensions, you will have to convert the test library from C/AL to AL. The reason for this is that the Microsoft extensions rely on the test symbols.
 The easiest way to do this is to import the **CALTestLibraries.W1.fob** file into the old database.
 This file is available on the installation media (DVD) for in the **TestToolKit** folder.

 You can do this using the ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]) (see [Creating and Altering Databases](../cside/cside-import-objects.md) or [Create-NAVDatabase](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/create-navdatabase?view=businesscentral-ps) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].